-I AM WORKING ON AN ARTICLE here on Rather Rare Records that inspired this brief piece below.
+I AM WORKING ON A PIECE here on Rather Rare Records that inspired this brief piece below.
 It’s titled “what was the first rock & roll LP album of the ’50s?” and at one point I turned to Wikipedia for information.
 Specifically, I was interested in determining the release date of Fats Domino’s first album, Rock And Rollin’ With Fats Domino.
 Hooboy, but I wasn’t prepared for what I found (although I should have been).
 But first, some background: recently, I published another article on my A Touch Of Gold website.
-It addressed the error-ridden Wikipedia entry for ELVIS’ GOLD RECORDS VOLUME 2, including the album’s sub-title… Continue Reading rock and rollin’ with fats domino at wikipedia
+It addressed the error-ridden Wikipedia entry for ELVIS’ GOLD RECORDS VOLUME 2, including the album’s sub-title 50,000,000… Continue Reading rock and rollin’ with fats domino at wikipedia

 IT IS ACCEPTED CANON that on May 16, 1966, two major and seminal works of popular music were released to the public: the Beach Boys’ PET SOUNDS and Bob Dylan’s BLONDE ON BLONDE.
 And there was another reason to celebrate that date: Dylan’s was the first rock music double-album of all-new studio recordings!
 He beat the Mothers of Invention’s FREAK OUT for that honor by one month.
 1 The paragraph above was the first thing that I wrote for this article a month ago.
 I intended to use those words to open this piece since I considered writing it, because they are,… Continue Reading what was the first “rock” double-album of the ’60s?

 MOST INFORMATION ON THE INTERNET about gold and platinum records of the Sixties is crap!
 That is, most of the “information” regarding RIAA Gold and Platinum Records awarded to albums from the ’60s and early ’70s is factually incorrect.
 This applies to almost every website: the few that aren’t incorrect are often misleading, and this includes the RIAA’s own website!
 This article will assist most readers in understanding RIAA Gold and Platinum Record Awards for records issued prior to 1975.
 1 This article addresses the basic criteria that were used by the RIAA for awarding Gold and Platinum Records to singles and albums.
-The focus is on the awards from 1958 through… Continue Reading understanding riaa gold and platinum record awards of the sixties
+The focus is on the awards from 1958… Continue Reading understanding riaa gold and platinum record awards of the sixties